How to Start an LLC: Step-By-Step Guide

 Why Form an LLC?

-● An S-corporation: The lifespan of the business can be ongoing, and owners can issue share of stock, report profit and losses on their personal tax returns, and have limited liability for business debts.
+- An S-corporation: The life span of the business can be ongoing, and owners can issue shares of stock, report profit and losses on their personal tax returns, and have limited liability for business debts.

-● A C-corporation: Like an S-corporation, a C-corporation allows for an ongoing lifespan of the business, can be owned by a separate legal entity, can have more than one owner, and those owners are allowed to offer share of stocks, split profit and losses, and have limited liability of company debts.
+- A C-corporation: A C-corporation can be owned by a separate legal entity and can have more than one owner.
+Those owners are allowed to offer a share of stocks, split profit and losses, and have limited liability of company debts.

-An LLC is a more appealing option for small businesses because it offers more personal asset protection than a sole proprietorship.
-LLCs provide limited liability whereas sole proprietorships do not.
+An LLC is a more appealing option for small businesses because LLCs provide limited liability, whereas sole proprietorships do not.
 And LLCs are far easier to create and operate than corporations.
 They also can also avoid double taxation.

-● Forming an LLC is straightforward, and minimal paperwork is required.
-No official officer roles, record of company minutes, resolutions, or annual meetings are required of LLCs.
+- Forming an LLC is straightforward, and minimal paperwork is required.
+No official officer roles, records of company minutes, resolutions, or annual meetings are required of LLCs.
 If you plan to form an LLC with more than one member, it is strongly encouraged that you create an operating agreement that would protect your members from any legal disputes.

-● Forming an LLC also allows you to create a credit history for your business, and this presents the opportunities to obtain lines of credit and loans.
+- Forming an LLC also allows you to create a credit history for your business, and this presents opportunities to obtain lines of credit and loans.

 How Much Does It Cost to Form an LLC?